2023 Most Popular Philosophy & Religious Studies Bachelor's Degree Schools in the Middle Atlantic Region

 Read full report on Philosophy & Religious Studies at Syracuse University

-Colgate University landed the #13 spot in the 2023 rankings for the most popular bachelor’s degree philosophy and religious studies programs.
-Located in the distant town of Hamilton, Colgate is a private not-for-profit college with a small student population.
+With a ranking of #13, Colgate University did quite well on this year’s most popular schools for philosophy and religious studies students working on their bachelor’s degree.
+Located in the distant town of Hamilton, Colgate is a private not-for-profit school with a small student population.

 Of the 37 students majoring in philosophy and religious studies at Colgate, 59% are male and 41% are female.